darshh8123/Stock-Price-Prediction/README.md

 2. Data Preprocessing

-Scaling: Applied MinMaxScaler to normalize data between 0 and 1 to improve training stability.
+-Scaling: Applied MinMaxScaler to normalize data between 0 and 1 to improve training stability.
 -Windowing: Created sequences of 60 previous days’ prices to predict the next day’s price.
 -Train-Test Split: Divided dataset into 80% training and 20% testing sets to evaluate the model’s predictive performance on unseen data.